-While the Company believes that based on cash on hand and amounts available under the Facility it has sufficient future cash flow to support its operating needs for the near future, without access to remaining funds from the Facility, the Company may not generate sufficient operating cash flow to be able to repay the Acquisition Note and/or the Facility, should they both become due and payable during fiscal 2020, without refinancing these liabilities, or through the issuance of additional equity of the Company.
+While the Company believes that based on cash and cash equivalents on hand and amounts available under the HSBC operating line, it has sufficient future cash flow to support its operating needs for the near future, without access to remaining funds from the Facility, the Company may not generate sufficient operating cash flows to be able to repay the Acquisition Note and/or the Facility, should they both become due and payable without refinancing these liabilities, or though the issuance of additional equity of the Company.
+While the Company does not anticipate the need to raise capital, this may be required.
+Management is in continued discussions with HSBC regarding the Company's acquisition and operating banking credit facility and is working with HSBC to amend the agreement for any covenants that the Company projects it will be unable to meet.
+Based on discussions to date, the Company continues to believe that it will obtain the necessary amendment in due course; however, no assurance can be provided.
+Should the Company not be successful in amending the agreement, and or not meet the covenants going forward, the Company would be in default of the Facility and HSBC could request repayment of principal and interest at any time.